The long beginning: 1820s - 1950s

 He attended King’s College in Cambridge, where he immediately demonstrated his genius in mathematical logic.
 Turing’s papers were uniquely theoretical, positing queries of machines, numbers, and both general and specific thought.
 These early ideas would transform into the roots of the digital universe.

-For more than 80 years, Babbage and Lovelace had been little more than footnotes at the beginning of machine learning history, their contributions stymied by the limitations of both mechanical tooling and public indifference.
-In fact, the term “computer” in the context of a machine was only first used in 1897. [bricsys.com] This should be a hyperlink to a specific page on the bricsys.com site.
+For more than 80 years, Babbage and Lovelace had been little more than footnotes at the beginning of machine-learning history, their contributions stymied by the limitations of both mechanical tooling and public indifference.
+In fact, the term “computer” in the context of a machine was first used in 1897.

 Never content with the topic on the blackboard, Turing sought something beyond it, something unknown, and he would spend his life finding and defining it, much like Babbage when he was at Trinity.